 So to shorten your timespan from stiff hair to healthy mane, I found some protein-free hair products for you.

 This shampoo by Shea Moisture* is protein-free.
-Additionally, it contains several moisturizing elements, like Glycerin and Aloe Vera juice.
+Additionally, it contains several moisturizing elements, like Glycerin and various oils.
 Perfect for dealing with protein overload!

 Like all Shea Moisture products, it’s free of any harmful chemicals.
 And it’s curly girl-approved.
 What more could you want?